What is assistive technology?

 Types of assistive technology

-The most common assistive technologies for accessing digital content are:
+The most common AT used for accessing digital content are:

-- screen readers: software applications that reads aloud digital content.
-They are essential for people who are blind, but are also useful for people with vision impairments, low literacy or learning disabilities
+- Screen readers: software applications that read digital content aloud.
+Screen readers are essential for people who are blind, but are also useful for people with low vision, low literacy or learning disabilities.

-- screen magnifiers: software applications that increase the size of text and graphics on your computer screen.
-They are used by people with low vision or vision impairments.
+- Screen magnifiers: software applications that increase the size of text and graphics on your computer screen.
+Screen magnifiers are typically used by people with low vision.

-- voice recognition: systems that enable users to interact with technology by speaking to it.
-They are used by people with poor or limited motor skills but are also useful for people with learning disabilities and vision impairments.
+- Voice recognition: systems that enable users to interact with technology by speaking to it.
+They're often used by people with limited motor skills but are also useful for people with learning disabilities or low vision.

 Other examples of assistive technology include but are not limited to:

 - Mobility aids such as wheelchairs, scooters and walkers

 - For more information read the W3C’s guide to how people with disabilities use the web (external link)